 Before you proceed further, it’s a good idea to assess the current situation within your company in terms of existing BPM procedures.
 Consult your HR department and try to map out the current practices in terms of accepting new clients and contracts, as well as how your departments cooperate and coordinate towards the mutual goal.

 The HR specialist at Pick Writers spoke on the matter recently:

 “The problem of most small businesses and e-commerce fronts is that they operate on ad hoc systems.
 Very little thought is put into BPM planning, crisis scenarios and planning of project management.
-If this is to be corrected, the icurrent state of the company has to come into consideration before any attempt is made to refine process management into something more efficient.”
+If this is to be corrected, the current state of the company has to come into consideration before any attempt is made to refine process management into something more efficient.”

-- Cutting out The Excess
+Cutting out the Excess